AztecProtocol/aztec-packages/docs/docs/about_aztec/roadmap/engineering_roadmap.md

 - Write up keys spec
 - Get internal comments
-- Do a RFC from the external community
+- Do an RFC from the external community
 - Implement

 ## Slow Updates tree?